 Here’s a pathetic little fact for you: being a landlord has zero day-to-day perks.
-Or ar least, I literally cannot think of a single one!
+Or at least, I literally cannot think of a single one!

 So we, as landlords, have to do what we can to make it bearable, even if only by a little, and so be it, if that entails serving notice for repossession to a tenant that does more harm than good.

 Mind you, not short enough to refrain from spending hours upon hours moaning about life on a highly underachieving landlord blog, but certainly too short to endure the droning dribbles of a tenant that irritates the hell out of you.

 I quickly learned an important lesson when I first became a landlord, and it’s a lesson that completely transformed the way I operate as a landlord today.
-I learned that some tenants have the ability to creating woes during and out of office hours (where they have no business being), and drag us down with worries and frustrations.
+I learned that some tenants have the ability to create woes during and out of office hours (where they have no business being), and drag us down with worries and frustrations.

 If those feelings continue for long, there’s only one honourable approach to take, get rid!